konflux-ci/release-service-catalog/pipelines/push-to-external-registry/README.md

 | verify_ec_task_git_revision | The git repo revision the verify-enterprise-contract task | No | - |
 | verify_ec_task_git_pathInRepo | The location of the verify-enterprise-contract task in its repo | No | - |

+## Changes since 1.0.0
+- Updated fileUpdatesPath parameter in run-file-updates task to use data.json instead of extra_data.json

 ## Changes since 0.23.0
 - Removed tag, addGitShaTag, addSourceShaTag, addTimestampTag parameters
   - These are now provided in the data json that is collected in the collect-data task